Skip to content ↓

 The school has developed strong links with both Sheffield and Hallam Universities.
 Sheffield University offers schemes aimed at encouraging students who wish to study medicine, dentistry, law or humanities.
 University staff visit the school to talk about the courses on offer and how to apply to university.

-We are part of the Hallam University Partnership scheme, which means that all King Ecgbert School students attending the University receive an annual bursary.
-Each year, we take all of our students on a visit to Hallam to find out more about university life, the application process and the financial implications of Higher Education.
+We are part of the Hallam University Partnership scheme, which means that all King Ecgbert School students attending the university receive an annual bursary.
+Each year, we take all of our students on a visit to Hallam to find out more about university life, the application process and the financial implications of higher education.

 There is a great range of opportunities to extend your CV and, most importantly, your life skills.